Nevada Businesses Are Struggling. Can This New Bankruptcy Law Help?

 How to Qualify for Subchapter 5

 To file Subchapter 5, the business must provide its most recent financial documents, including a balance sheet, cash flow statement, statement of operations, and federal income tax return.
 If a necessary document does not exist, a sworn statement must be provided to that effect.
-The process is streamlined, so much of the detailed work needs to be completed between the debtor and the bankruptcy attorney before submitting the plan for approval.
+The process is streamlined, so much of the detailed work needs to be completed between the debtor and the

 Benefits of Subchapter 5